Skip to content

 Pedicab

-A light-weight vehicle similar to the ‘cyclo’ of Ho Chi Minh City, Macau has its own form of the rickshaw, the ‘pedicab.’
-A ‘pedicab’ is a three-wheeled vehicle for transporting passengers.
+A light-weight vehicle comparable to the ‘cyclo’ of Ho Chi Minh City, Macau has its own form of the rickshaw, the ‘pedicab.’
+A ‘pedicab’ is a three-wheeled vehicle for moving passengers.

 Gone were the days when this hooded two-seater tricycle, or the triciclos, was a common public transportation in Macau.
 Nowadays, the old-fashioned hatchback trike is still in use and often takes tourists on leisurely strolls to some of Macau’s well-liked spots.